 Healthy ketone levels are considered lower than 0.6mmol/L. Lucas’s levels were at 6.6mmol/L.

-“On the Monday morning, we met with the diabetes team and one of the nurses explained that Lucas was lucky to be alive.
+“On a Monday morning, we met with the diabetes team and one of the nurses explained that Lucas was lucky to be alive.
 That’s when it hit us how sick he really was and how close we had been to actually losing him,” she notes.

 Ciara did not know anything about diabetes, but she says the diabetes nurse took a lot of time to explain that what had happened to Lucas was not anyone’s fault.
-There was nothing she could have done to stop Lucas developing the condition.
+There was nothing she could have done to stop Lucas from developing the condition.

 Lucas slept for 24 hours straight and he remained in hospital until the following Thursday.